 - The prospective advantage of the move for improving the general quality of life for the custodial parent or for the child.

-- The likelihood that the parent with whom the child will reside after the relocation will comply with parenting time orders.
+- The likelihood that the parent with whom the child will reside after the relocation complies with parenting time orders.

 - Whether the relocation will allow a realistic opportunity for parenting time with each parent.